super7ramp/faulty/README.md

 ## Motivations

-Provide a way to test resilience of a complex application:
-- At application boundaries
-- By injecting bugs in specific classes/packages, in particular in reportedly bad-quality/legacy/problem-nest/third-party code.
+Provide a way to test resilience of a running complex application by injecting bugs in specific classes/packages, in particular in reportedly bad-quality/legacy/problem-nest/third-party code.

 ## Get started

 ### Inject bugs statically

-E.g. for a demonstration.

 1. Retrieve the agent jar from XXX or build it with: